Moles symptoms & treatment

-Skin moles are spots on your skin that are typically darker than the surrounding skin.
+Find a doctorMoles are spots on your skin that are typically darker than the surrounding skin.
 They may be flat or raised.
 Almost everyone has at least one mole.
 Most of the time, they’re nothing to worry about.
-However, sometimes a change in a mole or new or irregular moles can indicate an aggressive type of skin cancer called melanoma.
+However, sometimes a change in a mole or new or irregular moles can indicate skin cancer (melanoma).

 What does a mole look like?

-Common moles usually look round and have only one color.
-Moles often look brown and can also be tan, black, red, pink, blue, skin-toned or colorless.
+- Common mole: Usually round and one color, typically brown or black.
+Moles can also be tan, red, pink, blue, skin-toned or colorless and have a distinct edge.
 Common moles don’t change from month to month.

-Atypical or irregular moles may be larger than an eraser on the end of a pencil (about ¼ inch), may have an odd shape and may have more than one color.
-They often appear on the areas of skin above the waist that have been exposed to the sun.
+- Atypical mole: Atypical or irregular moles may be larger than an eraser on the end of a pencil (about ¼ inch) and may have an odd or blurry shape.
+They may have an uneven color with darker edges.

 There are five things dermatologists look for when checking for potentially irregular moles: